-The famous room is one of the main attractions of the Upper Swabian Baroque Route, which connects approximately 55 baroque places of interest over 860 kilometres (around 535 miles).
-And if you prefer to travel through this hilly landscape at a slower pace, you can follow one of many cycle routes for its Baroque treasures, such as the Upper Swabia-Allgäu cycle trail between Aulendorf and Bad Saulgau.
+The famous library is one of the main attractions of the Upper Swabian Baroque Route, which connects approximately 55 baroque places of interest over 860 kilometres (around 535 miles).
+And if you prefer to travel through this hilly landscape at a slower pace, you can follow one of many cycle routes for its Baroque treasures, such as the Upper Swabia-Allgäu cycle trail, whose sixth stage passes Aulendorf and Bad Saulgau.

 Bad Schussenried welcomes cyclists at that unique library, in which you decide to read more on the spot.
 And Siessen Convent in Bad Saulgau is fascinating – because nuns still live there, even today.
 Sister Emanuela guides culture-lovers through this tranquil world shaped by women – the convent church of St Mark and the exhibition of the works of Sister Maria Innocentia, born Berta Hummel, and her drawings of sweet, stylized children that became the basis for the famous Hummel figurines.

 Later, in the St Francis Garden, you can listen to the saint’s Canticle of the Sun and visit some of the stations created a few years ago to invite you to reflect: a human sundial, a spring, a labyrinth, Brother Death, ponds, a herb garden, a beehive.
 Light and shadows, endings and new beginnings.
 In essence, the contrasts of the Baroque shape our lives too.